 Even moderate drinking can raise this risk, but it becomes much higher if you also smoke.
 This is because alcohol makes it easier for harmful chemicals in tobacco to enter the cells in your mouth and throat, multiplying their damage.

 About 4% of all new cancer cases are linked to alcohol consumption around the world.
-This includes oral cancer, which can affect your lips, tongue, cheeks, gums, and the roof or floor of your mouth.
+This includes oral cancer, which can affect the lips, tongue, cheeks, gums, and the roof or floor of your mouth.

 Early diagnosis is key.
 Dentists and doctors look for signs such as: